You’ve been sending emails out to your growing Mailchimp email list, and now certain contacts within your system are being marked as “cleaned.”

 A soft bounce is an email that isn’t delivered for reasons that could be temporary.
 This could be something like an inbox being full, an email being too large, or temporary issues with deliverability.
 Because of the higher chances that soft bounced emails have issues that are temporary, you typically want to try to mail to them again.
 However, if those soft bounces keep happening, it is a good idea to discontinue sends to that person.
 This is essentially what the ‘cleaned’ feature does for you — enforces best practices regarding how to handle bounced emails.

 Generally, you want to keep your bounce rate below 2%, or you will start to experience deliverability issues and harm your email sender reputation.
+Cleaned addresses help to get you there.

-However, one thing to keep in mind about ‘cleaned’ contacts in Mailchimp is the fact that typos are guaranteed to hard bounce.
-For instance, if a contact had entered their email as “firstname.lastname@example.org” instead of “email@example.com,” the email is likely to bounce.
-However, you would probably prefer to fix these emails rather than remove them from your email list.
+However, one thing to keep in mind about cleaned contacts in Mailchimp is the fact that typos are guaranteed to hard bounce.
+For instance, if a contact had entered their email as “email@example.com” instead of “firstname.lastname@example.org,” the email is likely to bounce.
+However, you would probably prefer to fix these emails rather than remove them from your email marketing list.

 And this issue speaks to the larger issue of data cleanliness and data cleansing in Mailchimp, which might be what you were hoping ‘cleaned’ meant when you saw contacts tagged with that in your Mailchimp account.